WHILE WE WALK

 Performance Project in Public Space

+While We Walk (2017) is an ongoing series of ‘walking conversations’ with women from different ages, cultures, classes, nationalities and professions.
 While we walk - we talk about home, belonging and the sense of ownership citizens have towards their cities and public space.
 To date, Nikita has had the joy of walking&talking with women from Utrecht, Tilburg, Sofia and New Delhi.

 Over the years, the collective knowledge and impressions of these walks have contributed towards multiple aesthetic manifestations - writings, photoessays, a soundscape, a performance and an installation.
 Each time the sharing of memories, stories and anecdotes have revealed the different relationships people have with the city they live in.